 Apologies for the blurry-cam photos.
 That’s the consequence of only getting to see this on a train nearing full speed.

-The Babbling Brook (above) was built for the New York Central Railroad in 1949.
-Having problems competing with inexpensive and faster air travel, the heyday for passenger rail travel in the U.S. was ending, and the car was sold to Canadian Pacific Railroad in 1957.
+The Babbling Brook was built for the New York Central Railroad in 1949.
+Not many years later, inexpensive and faster air travel, brought the heyday for passenger rail travel in the U.S. to an end, and the car was sold to Canadian Pacific Railroad in 1957.
 Passenger jets and still cheaper air travel finally caught up to Babbling Brook, and, in 1969, the car was sold to the Quebec Mining Company, where it was used as the official car for executives.
 Since 1986 the car has been in private ownership, available for rental.
 Sleeping for 8, with buffet, observation lounge, full service kitchen, shower, and separate water and fuel tanks.

 The Hickory Creek was built in 1948, also for the New York Central Railroad.
 Hickory Creek was christened by Dwight Eisenhower, and was part of New York Central’s famous “20th Century Limited” line – running between New York City and Chicago.
 As it was with Babbling Brook, the 20th Century Limited could not compete with air travel, and it closed in 1967.
 Hickory Creek was retired and sold that same year.
 After a few years in the service of Ringling Brother’s and Barnum & Bailey Circus, Hickory Creek sat in a junk rail yard for nearly 20 years.
 In 1991, the United Railroad Historical Society of New Jersey purchased the Hickory Creek, and it has since been fully restored to its former glory as an observation & parlor car.